youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 I haven’t seen this documented in an easily digestible manner anywhere, so this serves as an introductory resource.

-A #quote[NixOS module] is the standard configuration interface for NixOS, the Linux distribution (not to be confused with Nix, the package manager).
+A "NixOS module" is the standard configuration interface for NixOS, the Linux distribution (not to be confused with Nix, the package manager).
 It’s built on the infrastructure in the `nixpkgs` standard library.

 All of the NixOS configuration you write will almost certainly take place in a NixOS module, even if you don’t know it at first.
-Any external NixOS #quote[flakes] are merely neatly packaged exporters of NixOS modules.
+Any external NixOS "flakes" are merely neatly packaged exporters of NixOS modules.
 For example, to install home-manager, you import its NixOS module, exposed at `home-manager.nixosModules.home-manager`.